 The tennis courts were replaced in 1979 and resealed in 2008.
 The playground equipment was replaced in 1998.
-A site master plan was created in 2009 and updated in 2017.
 The site master plan process for Euclid Square began in 2009, resulting in recommended improvements separated into three phases.
 Completed in spring 2011, master plan improvements focused on complete renovation of the ballfield and the southwest corner of the park.
 New walkways on the southern half of the park, landscaping, a bicycle rack, drinking fountain and benches are also part of this project.
 The Park District received a \$100,000 Department of Commerce and Economic Opportunity grant for the ballfield improvements.
-In 2017, improvements included a continuous walking path, new playground with rubberized surface, new tennis courts and fencing, rain garden and small sled hill. \$400,000 of the project was funded through the OSLAD grant program.
+2017 improvements included a continuous walking path, new playground with rubberized surface, new tennis courts and fencing, rain garden and small sled hill.
+The \$400,000 OSLAD Grant for this project has been reinstated by the State of Illinois

-Current features include an age-appropriate playground area, a baseball field, a multi-purpose field, four tennis/pickleball courts, soccer field, and drinking fountain.
+Current features include an age-appropriate playground area, a baseball field, a multi-purpose field, four tennis courts, soccer field, and drinking fountain.